10 of the Most Influential Nurses in History

-Hazel W. Johnson-Brown (1927-2011) was denied entry to the local nursing school because of her race.
-Instead, she attended nursing school in New York and enlisted in the army, where she earned multiple promotions.
-She became director of the Walter Reed Army Institute of Nursing, served as chief nurse of the army hospital in Seoul, and received a promotion to brigadier general and commanded the Army Nurse Corps.
+Hazel W. Johnson-Brown (1927-2011) was denied entry to the local nursing school in West Chester, Pennsylvania, because she was Black.
+Instead, she attended nursing school in New York and enlisted in the Army, where she earned multiple promotions.
+She became director of the Walter Reed Army Institute of Nursing, served as chief nurse of the Army hospital in Seoul, and received a promotion to brigadier general and commanded the Army Nurse Corps.

 Betty Smith Williams